RemnantSoftware/Remnant.Dependency.Interface/README.md

 # Remnant Depedendency Interface

-Standard DI container interface that are implemented for the default Remnant container.
+Standard DI container interface abstraction that are implemented for the default Remnant container.
 The interface is also implemnted by adapters for other DI solutions like AutoFac, Unity, Ninject, SimpleInjector etc.